Shaun Attwood

 His story was featured worldwide on National Geographic Channel as an episode of Locked Up Abroad called "Raving Arizona".
 Random House published his life story as the English Shaun Trilogy.
 Since his first book Hard Time was published in 2011, Attwood has authored books on his life and other topics.

-In 2021 he made and hosted a 3-1/2-hour video documentary of sex offender Jimmy Savile titled Untouchable.

 Early life

 Shaun Attwood was born in Widnes, Lancashire (now Cheshire) on 28 October 1968, in a middle-class household, which he has described as "loving".

-After watching several films mentioning stock-markets, Attwood educated himself, with the help of his teacher in economics, on trading stocks by reading the Financial Times at fourteen.
-When he was sixteen, during the privatisation of many public companies by the Thatcher government, Attwood attempted to invest in British Telecommunications.
+After watching several films mentioning stock markets, Attwood educated himself, with the help of his teacher in economics, on trading stocks by reading the Financial Times at fourteen.
+When he was sixteen, during the privatisation of many public companies by the Margaret Thatcher government, Attwood attempted to invest in British Telecommunications.
 After inquiring with his father, a Labour supporter who disagreed with Thatcher government's actions, Attwood sought money from his grandmother who supported the Conservative party and eventually got £50 which he invested and doubled.
 He regularly visited his aunts in Arizona where he became interested in living in the United States.

-Attwood attended Liverpool University, studying Business Studies and graduating in 1990.
+Attwood attended Liverpool University, studying business studies and graduating in 1990.
 While attending university, Attwood began using ecstasy in the Manchester rave scene which helped him with his anxiety.